tlwl19/EGL314/README.md

 <br>

-If you have chosen the correct horocsope, your answer will be lighlighted green and you gain a point.
+If you have chosen the correct horocsope, your answer will be highlighted in green and you gain a point.
+A motivational quote will appear to give motivation.

 ![](Demo%20Pics/HoroCorrect.png)
 *Correct answer*

 <br>

-However, if you have chosen the wrong horoscope, your answer will be highlighted red and you lose a point.
+However, if you have chosen the wrong horoscope, your answer will be highlighted in red and you lose a point.
+A motivational quote will also appear to give motivation.

 ![](Demo%20Pics/HoroWrong.png)
 *Wrong answer*

 <br>

-You can continue guessing until you get the correct answer
+In cases where you are unable to guess on the correct guess in your first try, you can continue guessing until you get the correct answer

 ![](Demo%20Pics/HoroGuessing.png)
 *Keep trying until you get it*

 <br>

-If you acheive a score of 4, 'YOU WIN' will appear and the game will end.
+If you acheive a score of 4, 'YOU WIN' will appear together with a motivational quote.
+This also indicate that the game has ended.

 ![](Demo%20Pics/HoroWin.png)
 *Win the game with a maximum of 4 points*

 <br>

-You can click on the Reset Game button to start over.
+You can click on the "Reset Game" to start over.

 ![](Demo%20Pics/HoroWinReset.png)
 *Reset game*